Expat Funeral Insurance in Spain

 The key value of funeral insurance in Spain is not only financial — it is logistical and emotional.

-What Does Funeral Insurance in Spain Cover for Expats?
+What Does Funeral Insurance in Spain Cover for Expats

-Coverage varies, but expat-oriented policies usually include:
+Expatriate funeral insurance in Spain coverage varies, but expat-oriented policies usually include:

 - Transfer of the deceased to the funeral home